eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-protocol-bindings-websocket.md

 * as the WebSocket is a duplex connection, [change notifications](basic-changenotifications.html) can be sent via the WebSocket for changes to entities done in Ditto
 * additionally, [messages](basic-messages.html) and [live commands/events](protocol-twinlive.html) can be exchanged
   (sending and receiving) via multiple connected WebSocket sessions

+Please keep in mind that every web WebSocket connection will receive all events and messages it is allowed to receive depending on the provided authentication.
+There is no round-robin dispatching for WebSockets using the same authentication.
+This means that WebSockets are not meant to be used for scenarios where horizontal scaling should be applied.
+For those scenarios we suggest using the [Connectivity API](connectivity-overview.html).

 ### Send commands and get responses